 We use a keyword set of 1.000.000 keywords (search phrases) and evaluate the first 100 search results on Google.co.uk to create a daily Visibility Index for Desktop and Mobile Search.
 The keywords are chosen in such a way that they reflect the average search behaviour for the UK.

 The results are then weighed by position and search volume for each keyword.
-A ranking on the 10th spot for a keyword with a high searchvolume, such as “real state”, has a higher bearing on the calculations than a top position for a keyword such as “real estate investment opportunities“.
+A ranking on the 10th spot for a keyword with a high searchvolume, such as “estate agent”, has a higher bearing on the calculations than a top position for a keyword such as “home purchase as investment opportunity“.
 We also incorporate the differing click-through-rates for different keywords.
 Finally, we accumulate all the values for all the rankings found for a domain, which results in the SISTRIX Visibility Index.

 SISTRIX has been calculating the Visibility Index scores with great accuracy and reliability since 2008, and we now cover 30 countries.